voteflux/flux-website-v2/_posts/2019-03-08-flux-and-how-to-votes-nsw-and-federal.md

 ## Background; Why We're Running This Experiment

 Two things we value highly are transparency and neutrality.
-Unfortunately, the nature of elections in Australia don't make these values easier to live by.
+Unfortunately, the nature of elections in Australia doesn't make these values easier to live by.
-Typically, parties will negotiate positions on each others' how-to-vote cards (the bits of paper thrust at you by myriad parties as you head in to the polling station telling you which order to vote in).
+Typically, parties will negotiate positions on each others' how-to-vote cards (the bits of paper thrust at you by myriad parties as you head into the polling station telling you which order to vote in).
-By that nature, negotiations are often secretive, and heavily based on a quid pro quo type arrangement.
+By that nature, negotiations are often secretive and heavily based on a quid pro quo type arrangement.

-One common tactic parties use is to refuse adding other parties to their how-to-votes (HTVs) without public support or endorsement of core policies.
+One common tactic parties use is to refuse to add other parties to their how-to-votes (HTVs) without public support or endorsement of core policies.
 The problem we face is that we can't agree to such terms, or even offer them to other parties.

 Additionally, if we were to list other parties *in order* on our HTVs we would go against our neutrality.